MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Introduction

 Furthermore, we combine MarioGPT with novelty search \cite{NoveltySearch}, a diversity-seeking algorithm, to continually generate diverse levels in an open-ended manner.
 The combination of LLMs with algorithms such as novelty search opens up many interesting new directions for future research.
 We hope our work opens the door to more flexible and controllable PCG methods that can generate infinite content that is complex, diverse, and functional.
-To facilitate this, we will make our code available soon.
-In summary, our main contributions are the following: \begin{itemize} \item[$(1)$] Introducing MarioGPT, a text-to-level model that can generate Mario levels based on natural language prompts. \item[$(2)$] Showing how MarioGPT can be combined with novelty search to produce diverse levels in an open-ended fashion. \end{itemize}
+To facilitate this, the code to run the experiments in this paper is publicly available at: \url{https://github.com/shyamsn97/mario-gpt}.